MicrosoftDocs/customer-voice/cv-docs/purchase.md

 Let's understand this with the following example:

 You purchase an additional license of $100 per month for a year (for a bill amount of $1,200).
-You'll get 12,000 responses (12 &times; 1,000) annually.
-If you exhaust all 12,000 responses in the tenth month from the date of purchase, Dynamics 365 Customer Voice will stop receiving new responses and won't allow new surveys to be created.
-As soon as your administrator purchases additional responses, you'll start receiving responses and be able to create new surveys.
+You get 12,000 responses (12 &times; 1,000) annually.
+If you exhaust all 12,000 responses in the tenth month from the date of purchase, Dynamics 365 Customer Voice stops receiving new responses and won't allow new surveys to be created.
+As soon as your administrator purchases additional responses, you start receiving responses and be able to create new surveys.

 In this example, suppose you have 5,000 responses remaining at the end of the year.
 Those responses won't be carried forward to the next year.